SuslikV/dune-keyboard/README.md

   move UP
   selected (1;5)
 ```
-The key Text (word) starts from the column of the selection position, leading spaces ignored, ends at first space after non-space symbol
+The key Text (word) starts from the column of the selection position, leading spaces ignored, ends at the first space after non-space symbol

 `"   name " --> "name"`